The Truth About Wedding Photographer Salary and Pay

 Step 3 – Estimated Fixed Costs and Taxes

-Next, estimate the following Fixed Costs and Taxes, again based on your previous year, industry research, and common sense projections.
+The next step in determining your wedding photographer salary is to estimate the following Fixed Costs and Taxes, again based on your previous year, industry research, and common sense projections.

 - Computer Equipment